RyuuXS/Reforestation/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## What did the left eye say to the right eye?
+Between us, something smells!